AleksandrAinidinov/HealthHorizon/README.md

 All API paths are available to at https://localhost:7132/scalar/v1.

 ## 🗝️ Environment Variables / API Keys
-To use API keys or private configs, create an .env file.
+To use API keys or private configs, create environment variable files as follows.

 ### Frontend